Sue Bagshaw: Professional career

-Bagshaw is also a senior lecturer in paediatrics at the University of Otago in Christchurch and is the chair of the Korowai Youth Well-Being Trust and a trustee for the Collaborative for Research and Training in Youth Health and Development, which she founded.
-She also serves on the board of the Canterbury Charity Hospital Trust.
+Bagshaw is a senior lecturer in paediatrics at the University of Otago in Christchurch and is the chair of the Korowai Youth Well-Being Trust and a trustee for the Collaborative for Research and Training in Youth Health and Development, which she founded.
+She serves on the board of the Canterbury Charity Hospital Trust.

+Bagshaw has also pioneered gender affirming care for transgender people.
+In late September 2022, Bagshaw advocated the use of puberty blockers for children and young people wanting to transition from their assigned genders, stating that "otherwise you get irreversible effects from their normal puberty which then need a lot of surgery, etcetera, to reverse... breast development and things like that."
+She argued that puberty blockers eased children's distress and allowed them to fully explore their gender options.
+In April 2024, Bagshaw maintained that puberty blockers were "safe and reversible" despite the Ministry of Health removing a claim that they were "safe and reversible" from its website last year.
+She said that "most kids know what they want, most kids know what they are.
+And that's confirmed with time, so they do carry on with the hormones."
+She regarded opposition to puberty blockers as a "moral panic".

 Recognition

-Bagshaw is Fellow of the Australasian Chapter of Sexual Health Medicine (FRACShM) of the Royal Australasian College of Physicians.
-She is also Fellow of the Royal New Zealand College of General Practitioners (FRNZCGP).
+Bagshaw is Fellow of the Australasian Chapter of Sexual Health Medicine (FRACShM) of the Royal Australasian College of Physicians, and Fellow of the Royal New Zealand College of General Practitioners (FRNZCGP).

-In the 2002 New Year Honours, Bagshaw was appointed a Companion of the New Zealand Order of Merit (CNZM), for services to youth health.
+In the 2002 New Year Honours, she was appointed a Companion of the New Zealand Order of Merit (CNZM), for services to youth health.
 In the 2019 Queen's Birthday Honours, she was promoted to Dame Companion of the same Order (DNZM), also for services to youth health.